-Prerequisite: Admission to nursing program; BIOL 208, RNUR 126, RNUR 131, RNUR 134, RNUR 138, RNUR 141.
+Prerequisite: BIOL 208, RNUR 134, RNUR 138, RNUR 141 or taken concurrently: ENGL 101, SOCI 160..

 This third semester clinical laboratory nursing course is designed to introduce the student to the role of the professional nurse in promoting health care in children and their families.
 Nursing care will be provided in primary, secondary and tertiary settings.
 This course stresses the uniqueness of each child and the family unit.
 Communication is employed to assist the child and family in health maintenance with the goal of independence and autonomy of function.
 The nursing process will be used as the interactive tool linking all aspects of care for culturally and ethnically diverse clients and their families.
 Developmental stages/tasks will be stressed in assisting the family unit toward health maintenance.